kingsznhone/FastLZMA2Net/README.md

 ### Context Compression

-When you have many small file, consider using context.
+When you have many small file, consider using context to avoid alloc overhead

 ```c#
 // Context compression, context can be reuse.